pedromiguelcp/pedromiguelcp/README.md

-- 👋 Hi, my name is Pedro Pereira (24 y.o.).
+- 👋 Hi, my name is Pedro Pereira (26 y.o.).

-- 👀 I’m interested in Embedded Systems and Hardware Acceleration.
+- 👀 I’m interested in Embedded Systems, Hardware Acceleration, and GNSS Receivers.

 - 💞️ I’m looking to collaborate on emerging and exciting new projects related to FPGA-based Signal Processing.